JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2022.md

 `com.intellij.database.extractors.ObjectFormatter.getPlainValue(Object, DataConsumer.Column, Dbms)` method removed
 : Method was removed because we refactor table editor API.
 It will not depend on Dbms anymore.
 Please use `ObjectFormatter.objectToString` instead.

+`com.intellij.database.DatabaseDataKeys.DATA_SOURCE_KEY` field removed
+: `DatabaseDataKeys` no longer extends `DatabaseDataKeysCore` because `DatabaseDataKeys` was moved to a separate module for table editor. `DATA_SOURCE_KEY` now has to be accessed directly via `DatabaseDataKeysCore`.

+`com.intellij.database.extractors.ObjectFormatter` class now interface : Method was removed because we refactor table editor API.
+New API will allow to use table editor in other products and fully customize it.